anupdsouza/anupdsouza.github.io/_posts/2023-12-15-getting-started-with-gemini.md

     }
 ```

-13. The complete code looks like this.
-I've added some cosmetic changes to give it a nice look and feel.
-I'm animating the gemini logo to indicate to the user of something happening each time a request is made
+* The complete code looks like this:

 ![image](/assets/images/post10/gemini-code.png)

-14. Finally, enter some input for the AI and wait for the response.
+* Finally, enter some input for the AI and wait for the response.

 ![image](/assets/images/post10/gemini-io.png)